The Virginian (TV series): Clay Grainger

 After the death of Charles Bickford, John McIntire was hired as his brother, Liz and Stacey's great uncle.
 Clay had a wife, Holly (Jeanette Nolan), and was the ranch owner for seasons five through eight.
 McIntire had earlier taken over the lead role in Wagon Train upon the death of Ward Bond, assuming the role of the new wagonmaster.
 In season 9, The Virginian was revamped, and McIntire, along with Nolan, Lane, David Hartman, and Tim Matheson, left the show.

 Episodes

 The Virginian aired Wednesday at 7:30–9:00 pm on NBC for its entire run.

-Guest stars

-Well-known guest stars from film and television included Claude Akins, Eddie Albert, Lloyd Bochner, Charles Bronson, Robert Culp, Joan Crawford, Jim Davis, Bette Davis, Troy Donahue, Patty Duke, Robert Duvall, Nina Foch, Harrison Ford, James Gregory, Pat Hingle, Robert Lansing, Jack Lord, Lee Marvin, Eve McVeagh, Vera Miles,Ricardo Montalbán, Martin Milner, Leonard Nimoy, Edmond O'Brien, Ryan O'Neal, Slim Pickens, Robert Redford, John Saxon, George C. Scott, William Shatner, Franchot Tone, Tom Tryon, James Whitmore, Peter Whitney, Kurt Russell, and William Windom.